 August in Your Hot Desert Container Garden

-It’s hot.
-It’s humid.
+It’s hot, and it’s humid.
 Ugh.
 You don’t need me to tell you that.
 August is the month to take a break from many desert potted garden chores.
 The most significant tasks are managing the weather and the basic needs of your garden.

 Hmmm… that’s funny – Tips!